ibm-cloud-architecture/refarch-eda/docs-mk/use-cases/kafka-mm2/index.md

 description: Hands-on labs walking users through testing Mirror Maker based replication
 ---

+!!! info
+    The last up to date mirror maker 2 enablement is in the [tech academy content](https://ibm-cloud-architecture.github.io/eda-tech-academy/getting-started/mm2/).
 ## Pre-requisites

 The following steps need to be done to get the configurations for the different scenario and the docker-compose file to start a local cluster.